 Born May 1897 in Radcliffe on Trent, baptised 28 August 1903 St Edmund’s Church, Holme Pierrepont together with brothers Samuel and Sydney and sister Evelyn.

 Killed in action on 24th January 1917, age 19

 Burial: Foncquevillers Military Cemetery IF15.
 Commemorated on Radcliffe on Trent War Memorial

 Radcliffe on Trent School Register

 Admitted 14th May 1900

-Age 13 still at school, living at The Green, Radcliffe on Trent with his parents, older brothers Samuel and Sydney, sister Evelyn and a granddaughter of the family, Dorothy.
+Age 13 still at school, living at The Green, Radcliffe on Trent with his parents, older brothers Samuel, confectioner, and Sydney, baker’s apprentice, sister Evelyn and a granddaughter of the family, Dorothy.
 His father was a platelayer.
 John (Jack) was one of nine children, seven of whom were alive.
 The family lived in three rooms.

 Service Number: 4368